e-permit/e-permit.github.io/README.md

 #### Verifying Proof

-When an events is received, verifier country should verify proof.
-Verifying can be implemented the below way:
+When an event is received, verifier country should verify proof.
+Verifying can be implemented the following way:

 - Get ```Authorization``` header from the request.
 Sample: ```Bearer <proof>```
 - Omit the pure proof.